Tsuroo/Music_of_Nations/README.md

 * C:\Program Files\Steam\SteamApps\common\Rise of Nations\sounds\tracks\

 then you'll get a "file not found" exception.
-I have not fixed this, but a workaround is to copy the tracks folder from where your RoN is installed and copy that folder into those file paths.
+I have not fixed this, but a workaround is to find the tracks folder from where your RoN is installed and copy that folder into those file paths.